JonathanWilbur/mueller-report/volume1.md

-Bob Foresman, the UBS investment bank executive who had previously tried to transmit to candidate Trump an invitation to speak at an economic forum in Russia, see Volume I, section IV.A.1.d.ii, supra, may have provided similar information to the transition Team. according to Foresman, at the end of an early December 2016 meeting with incoming national security advisor Michael Flynn and his designated deputy (K.T.
+Bob Foresman, the UBS investment bank executive who had previously tried to transmit to candidate Trump an invitation to speak at an economic forum in Russia, see Volume I, section IV.A.1.d.ii, supra, may have provided similar information to the transition Team.
+According to Foresman, at the end of an early December 2016 meeting with incoming national security advisor Michael Flynn and his designated deputy (K.T.
 McFarland) in New York, Flynn asked Foresman for his thoughts on Kislyak.
 Foresman had not met Kislyak but told Flynn that, while Kislyak was